-- Lower the Electrical Tray. - Remove the Case. - Remove the baffles by releasing the two self tapping screws holding the Front Baffle, then undo the four M5 screws holding the baffles onto the Back Panel - Remove the Burner, as in 13. - Undo the four M5 screws in the front Insulation Panel. - Undo the four M5 screws holding the Chamber to the Back Panel and lower downwards and away. - Replace the Insulation Panels in the Chamber. - Reassembly is the reverse.
+- Remove the Electrical Tray. - Remove the Case. - Remove the baffles by releasing the two self tapping screws and the nut at the front, and the four M5 screws holding them on to the Back Panel - Remove the Burner. - Undo the four M5 screws in the front Insulation Panel. - Undo the four M5 screws holding the Chamber to the Back Panel and lower downwards and away. - Replace the Insulation Panels in the Chamber. - Reassembly is the reverse.